 Address: 220 Pocket Ln., Port Townsend

 What to Do After Hours in the Olympic Peninsula

-Having made it to six wineries before closing, we felt pretty accomplished for the first day.
-We settled into a booth at the downtown Port Angeles gastro pub, Next Door, for dinner.
-They’re well-known for their massive burgers and french fries that come lots of different varieties like the blue cheese fries we tried.
+Settle into a booth at the downtown Port Angeles gastro pub, Next Door, for dinner.
+They’re well-known for their massive burgers and french fries that come lots of different varieties like blue cheese fries.
 They also have a gooey and delicious Mac and Cheese and a gravy-tastic poutine that can be customized with the toppings of your choice.

-Because we obviously hadn’t gotten enough wine during our whirlwind tour of the first six wineries, we bellied up to the bar at Wines on the Waterfront and enjoyed a couple bottles of a fruity and bold Italian wine that was highly recommended.
+If you haven’t drank enough wine yet, belly up to the bar at Wines on the Waterfront and enjoy a bottle of something local.
 It’s a small wine bar, mostly visited by locals, with some of the best prices on bottles.
 It’s an excellent spot for superb wine and intimate conversation with friends.

 We stayed the night in Port Angeles at the Olympic Lodge, which is newly remodeled and very comfortable.
 Another good choice in the area is a waterfront room in the Red Lion Port Angeles, which is a bit closer to town and is more convenient for walking to dinner and nightlife.

 If you’re looking for more fun things to do in the Seattle area, a trip to the Olympic Peninsula is within easy reach.
 You can plan your own winery tour, or just hop around to the little towns along the way and enjoy a few days of coastal views.
 Learn a little bit more about Washington wine at these Olympic Peninsula wineries.